Knowledge Hub

 Overview #

-This integration, currently in Beta, empowers you to effortlessly synchronise attendee and registrant information by connecting your Salesforce account, you can automate the flow of crucial data, eliminating manual entry and ensuring data consistency across platforms.
+This integration empowers you to effortlessly synchronise attendee information by connecting your Salesforce account to the CMS.
+You can automate the flow of crucial data, eliminating manual entry and ensuring data consistency across platforms.

 Key Capabilities Include: